Free Ohio payroll tax

 • The taxable wage base is $9,000 for each employee in 2024.

+Calculate each employee’s net pay, cut those checks (or transfer those direct deposits, whatever suits your employees’ fancy), and make sure you have enough left in your own account to cover FICA and UI taxes.
 Plus, be sure to submit your federal tax filings by filling out Forms 940 (yearly) and 941 (quarterly).
 Deposits can also be made on an ongoing basis through the EFTPS payment system.
 Learn more about the IRS deadlines here.

-More Ohio state tax resources:
+More Ohio state tax resources

 Our handy calculator can take you far, but you can never learn enough about all the intricacies of payroll taxes, so here are a couple more resources that can help you understand Ohio payroll a little better: